jgerardos/Watchytchi/README.md

  - The lights automatically turn back on in the daytime.
  - Thresholds for day and night are hardcoded to certain hours, and do not respond to local sunrise / sunset times (i.e. longitude and time of year)
  - While this software is not a true watch face, there is a small time display in the lower right for debugging purposes
+### Age
+ - To visualize your pet's age, there is a small potted plant on the right hand side.
+Every day the plant will grow a little, until it blooms into a flower.
+There are currently 6 day's worth of growth stages for the flower
 ### Idle animations
  - During the day, if your pet is not hungry, they may display idle animations
  - Every 3 minutes they perform a short animation
  - Depending on the time of day, their default idle pose may be replaced by a "skygazing" (flipped onto their back) pose.
 # Limitations
 This is very much a work in progress project and has several large issues.
 Due to my inexperience with microelectronics and C++, some of these may take a long time to fix
- - All data is lost when the battery runs out.
-I don't know quite how to make data fully persistent.
+ - ~~All data is lost when the battery runs out.
+I don't know quite how to make data fully persistent.~~ Should be fixed now that I've implemented AndroidNVS, although I haven't tested full power cycling
- - The menu is not very responsive and it takes a long time to scroll through options
+ - The menu is not very responsive and it takes a long time to scroll through options.
+This is likely due to incorrectly putting the watch into sleep after a button press, and/or redundantly redrawing the whole face on button presses instead of just the relevant icons
  - All player input is ignored during animations.
 For longer animations, or subtle animations the owner doesn't realize are playing, this can be frustrating
  - Battery life is very poor, perhaps due to updating the screen too frequently or to overusing the vibration motor
  - Most of the menu buttons don't do anything due to many features not being implemented.
 They appear as question marks.
 A "Book" icon appears in the lower right, but has no function.